AX.25: KISS-mode framing

 AX.25 is often used with a TNC that implements the KISS framing as a low-cost alternative to using expensive and uncommon HDLC controller cards.

 The KISS framing is not part of the AX.25 protocol itself nor is it sent over the air.
 It merely serves to encapsulate the protocol frames in a way that can successfully pass over a serial link to the TNC.
-The KISS framing is derived from SLIP, and makes many of the same assumptions, such as there only being two "endpoints" involved in the conversation.
+The KISS framing is derived from Serial Line Internet Protocol (SLIP), and makes many of the same assumptions, such as there only being two "endpoints" involved in the conversation.
 With SLIP, these were the two SLIP-connected hosts; with KISS, it is assumed that the KISS framing link is over serial with only the host computer and the TNC involved.
 Among other things, this makes it awkward to address multiple TNCs without having multiple (serial) data channels.

 Alternatives to KISS do exist that address these limitations, such as 6PACK.